 A rough’n’rocky coast with waters glistening in all shades of blue and turquoise.
 Small fishing villages and old castles.
 On her east coast, Mallorca has much more to offer than a beach holiday.

 Everything is quieter and more relaxed between Cala Mesquida, hence, the northernmost holiday resort on the east coast, and Cap de Ses Salines on the southern tip.

 Due to the precipitations, fruits like lemons, oranges, and apricots grow in abundance on the mountainous west coast.
-Whereas here in the east, the sceneries deem rougher, drier, more austere.
+Whereas here in the east, the sceneries deem rougher, drier, and more austere.
 Nevertheless, there is vegetation like forests of pine trees and holm oaks, olive and almond trees, but also aromatic rosemary and even colorful bougainvillea.

-As a matter of fact, it is precisely these contrasts and the relaxed mentality that have transformed the east coast of Mallorca from an insider tip to a popular destination with those who prefer to stay away from the wild party life.
+As a matter of fact, it is precisely these contrasts and the relaxed mentality that have transformed the east coast of Mallorca from an insider tip to a popular destination for those who prefer to stay away from the wild party life.